Strawberry pretzel salad is a three layered dessert that consists of a pretzel crust, a no-bake cheesecake filling, and a strawberry jello topping.

 • Make sure you cool the crust completely before adding the cheesecake layer.

-• Do not let the dessert sit out of the fridge.
-The cheesecake layer will start getting softer and will start making the crust soggy!
+• Do not let it sit out of the fridge.
+The cheesecake layer will start becoming soft and will turn the crust soggy.

 MORE RECIPES FROM BAKER BETTIE!